 - Practitioners Forms

-Special Education Teachers help children with developmental delays by providing their parents and caregivers with strategies to help the child close the gap in their overall development.
-A Special educator understands early childhood development and how children in this age range learn best.
+Special education teachers help children with developmental delays by providing their parents and caregivers with strategies to help the child close the gap in their overall development.
+A special educator understands early childhood development and how children in this age range learn best.
 They will work with each family or caregiver to look at challenging routines and provide specific strategies that will help them reach their family’s goals.

 Special Education and Early Intervention

 Children with developmental delays normally interact with special education teachers once they begin attending school.
-For those children who aren’t old enough to be in school, a special education teacher can assist other service providers by reinforcing strategies through routine-based learning activities.
+For children who aren’t old enough to be in school, a special education teacher can assist other service providers by reinforcing strategies through routine-based learning activities.
 Since birth to age three is the most important time for a child’s brain development, special education teachers are invaluable in supporting the services of other early intervention providers.

-- Work together with families and the other professionals in evaluating children and planning intervention services that meet the developmental needs of each child
+- Work together with families and other professionals in evaluating children and planning intervention services that meet the developmental needs of each child

 - Prepare progress reports for each child on a regular basis